damp

 Some of the most common indoor hotspots include:

-- Bathrooms: Particularly around silicone sealants, shower curtains, tile grout, and behind toilets or baths.
+• Bathrooms: Orange mould in bathroom is particularly common around silicone sealants, shower curtains, tile grout, and behind toilets or baths.

 Outdoors Orange Mould